 Wind Resistance of a Structure

-With my many years of construction background and building homes, I, along with many other home builders and remodelers, know the value of building a strong home.
+With my many years of home construction background and building homes, I, along with many other home builders and remodelers, know the value of building a strong structure.
 Here in the southeast Houston Texas metro area we have a good amount of strong winds and with Houston being so close to the coast, we are even more vulnerable to hurricanes.

 There are two forces a homeowner or anyone living in wind-prone areas of the USA should be aware and informed about.
 The first being “uplift force” and the other is “racking force” created from shear wind blowing directly at the home or structure.